J&M Steel Solutions, Inc.

 Going forward, Madsen says that he would like J&M to continue bidding on more design/build projects, as it has done over the past few years.
 “I think we’ll probably try to look into that market more consistently because it’s a strong suit of ours,” he remarks.
 “We have the manpower, the education, and the experience to help on those design/build projects, and it’s a win/win for the general contractor, for us, and for the owner, when we can get in front, help with some of the design and some of the costs.
 So, I would hope that that market is one of the ones that we would push into more.”

-With its reputation for honesty and quality work, the future looks bright for J&M Steel Structures, Inc. “We always try to keep the commitments that we make,” Madsen affirms.
+With its reputation for honesty and quality work, the future looks bright for J&M Steel Solutions, Inc. “We always try to keep the commitments that we make,” Madsen affirms.
 “We don’t purposely overbook, which sometimes hurts us.
 But, I think keeping our word on projects – timing, costs, and schedule – is important.
 Safety is really important, too.
 We push hard to have our guys safe; we spend hundreds of thousands of dollars every year on safety equipment and safety training.
 Our trade is inherently dangerous and we want all of our guys to be home at night with their families and not have the job be the reason they don’t come home.”

 AT A GLANCE

 WHAT: A steel erection company